jakkra/ZSWatch-Dock/README.md

 - `cad`: 3D model of the complete PCB
 - `docs`: All kind of project documentation
 - `project`: KiCad project for the PCB

+## Purchasing

+Please open `ZSWatch-Dock-navigate.html` and use the files listed under `purchasing` for ordering a PCB.

 ## Maintainer